WEA-107 Turn Around…Don’t Drown®

 KNW-138 Winterize / Maintain Gas Powered Equip

-KNW-138 Winterizing and MaintainingGas Powered Equip The winterization or preparation for long term non use of gas powered equipment is often overlooked.
-This oversight, along with poor maintenance, can unfortunately be costly and very frustrating.
-Believing that new equipment will continue to perform well for a year without care can lead to a nasty surprise … Read more
+KNW-138 Winterizing and MaintainingGas Powered Equip The winterization or preparation for long term storage of gas powered equipment is often overlooked.
+This oversight, along with poor maintenance, can be costly and very frustrating.
+Believing that new equipment will perform well after a year without care can lead to danger or even death if the food … Read more

 KNW-137 Amateur Operation In Other Countries